nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 ```

-?> Multiple withdrawals from Nume will be combined into one Polygon PoS transaction due to the way the bridge contract works.
+?> Multiple withdrawals from Nume will be combined into one Polygon zkEVM transaction due to the way the bridge contract works.

 # Mass exit scenario
-During a mass exit scenario, users can efficiently withdraw their assets from Nume to Polygon PoS.
-Users can submit a withdrawal request directly to the Polygon PoS Nume contract, which verifies the proof and processes the withdrawal.
+During a mass exit scenario, users can efficiently withdraw their assets from Nume to Polygon zkEVM.
+Users can submit a withdrawal request directly to the Polygon zkEVM Nume contract, which verifies the proof and processes the withdrawal.
 If the proof is invalid, the withdrawal request is rejected.